|Orthodox Outlet for Dogmatic Enquiries||Personal Experiences, Orthodox Psychotherapy, Protestantism and Salvational issues|

-The first condition is that we should be men of repentance.
+The first condition is that we should be persons of repentance.
 If we do not repent of our sins and cleanse ourselves of our passions we cannot see God.
 As the Lord says in His beatitudes, "Blessed are the clean of heart for they shall see God".
-The more man cleanses himself from his passions, repents and returns to God, that much better he could feel and see God.
+The more man cleanses himself from his passions, repents and returns to God, the more he will feel and see God.

-To attempt to receive experiences of God with artificial ways and methods as is done in the heresies of Hinduism, in Yoga, is false.
+To attempt to achieve experiences of God through artificial means and methods - as is done by the heresies of Hinduism, Yoga, etc., is a mistake.
 Those experiences are not from God.
-Those are experiences that are derived from psychological ways.
+Those are experiences derived through psychological means.

-The third condition to receive true spiritual experience is to be in the Church.
-Not outside the Church.
-For outside the Church the devil will deceive us.
-When a sheep becomes separated from the flock, it will be destroyed by the wolf.
-Within the flock there is security.
-The Christian inside the Church is secure.
-However, when he leaves the Church, he is exposed to his deceits, of other people and of demons.
-We have many examples of many people who did not obey the Church and in their Spiritual state they fell into deceits.
-And they believed that they see God or that they are visited by God when in reality the experiences they had were demonic and destructive to them.
-Also it helps greatly to have a pure and warm prayer.
-The truth is that at the time of prayer God gives most of the spiritual experiences to man, for this, those who pray with longing, zeal and patience, receive the gifts of the Holy Spirit and feeling of the grace of God.
+The third condition for receiving a true spiritual experience is to be within the bosom of the Church.
+Not outside the Church; because outside the Church the devil will deceive us.
+When a sheep becomes separated from the flock, it will be devoured by wolves.
+Within the flock there is safety.
+The Christian is safe, inside the Church.
+However, when he leaves the Church, he is exposed to his own deceits, and those of other people and of the demons.
+We have innumerable examples of many people who did not heed the Church and in their spiritual state, eventually fell victim to deceit.
+They even believed that they saw God or that they were visited by God when in reality the experiences they had were demonic and destructive.
+It also helps greatly to offer pure and fervent prayers.
+The truth is, that during the time of prayer God gives most spiritual experiences to man, which is why those who pray with longing, zeal and patience, receive the gifts of the Holy Spirit and feel the grace of God.